Policy Number: POL-D.024

 FTA monitors, records and assesses course progress on students.
 Unsatisfactory progress will be communicated to the student and strategies put in place.
 Unsatisfactory progress is defined as either not completing or demonstrating competency in the course requirement in an acceptable time.
 FTA has the right to terminate a student based on unsatisfactory progress.

 If a student has a grievance, they must provide in writing a descriptive statement of the grievance, including the parties involved and a process for trying to resolve the grievance which will be considered by the relevant manager.
 An appropriate solution will focus on achieving a productive study environment, relationship and harmony, rather than apportioning blame to each other.

 Enrolled students should initially direct their grievance to the Student Welfare Manager.
-Grievances for persons seeking to enrol in a VET course of study, the initial contact person will be the Business Development Manager.
+Grievances for persons seeking to enrol in a VETSL course of study, the initial contact person will be the Business Development Manager.